 -Molds – residual growth due to water saturation.

-Chemicals – Many decomposition products are absorbed (or adsorbed) onto the fire residual particulates such as styrene, benzene and many other Volatile Organic Compounds (VOC’s).
-(Did you know there are about 75 organic materials have been identified from the thermal decomposition of PVC?)
+Many decomposition products are absorbed (or adsorbed) onto the fire residual particulates such as styrene, benzene and many other Volatile Organic Compounds (VOCs).
+(Did you know there are about 75 organic materials that have been identified from the thermal decomposition of PVC?)

--Carbon Monoxide, Carbon Dioxide, Acrolein, Aldehydes, Hydrogen Chloride, Sulfur Dioxide, Phenols, Hydrogen Sulfide, Polycyclic Hydrocarbons as PAH’s, Hydrogen Cyamide, and Oxides of Nitrogen.
+-Carbon Monoxide, Carbon Dioxide, Acrolein, Aldehydes, Hydrogen Chloride, Sulfur Dioxide, Phenols, Hydrogen Sulfide, Polycyclic Hydrocarbons as PAH’s, Hydrogen Cyanide, and Oxides of Nitrogen.

 -Unburned or volatized chemicals whether petroleum products, or produced, or stored chemicals that have been released into the air from the heat of a fire.

 These agents can be present long after the fire is out—and even after a clean-up has been performed.

 This presence of fire residual particulates and chemicals can extend even to areas not directly involved in the fire itself.

 The first possibility is downwind where the smoke and other agents affect residences, businesses, public buildings often miles away.

 The second possibility is other areas within the same building where the fire was not severe enough to affect the entire building, or it was contained before it involved the entire building.
 In this instance, the HVAC system was likely still operating and carrying fire residuals elsewhere or the fire residual extended onto the roof and was drawn into the air intakes of the building or even adjacent buildings.

 The third possibility is mold growth due to water damage.